yansh985/Main-Flow-Internship/README.md

 ## Contact
-If you have any questions or want to connect, feel free to reach out to me on LinkedIn or via email.
+If you have any questions or would like to connect, please feel free to contact me on LinkedIn or via email.